jrdukes/crypto-chatbot/README.md

 # crypto-chatbot

-This chatbot shows current price of the highly volatile Bitcoin ( ₿ / XBT).
+This chatbot displays current price of the highly volatile Bitcoin ( ₿ / XBT).

+Using Telegram https://telegram.org/ for chatbot functionality.
 More functionality to come.